Toroidal Cartesian Products Where One Factor is 3-Connected: Introduction

 In this paper, we are interested in classifying which Cartesian product of graphs are \textbf{toroidal}, i.e., embed on the torus.
 While the classifications of planar and projective planar Cartesian products were reasonably straightforward, we expect the classification of toroidal Cartesian products to be far more complicated.
 To start, the work of Kuratowski \cite{Ku1930} and Wagner \cite{Wa1937} showed there are only two minor-minimal obstructions to planarity, namely $K_5$ and $K_{3,3}$, and Archdeacon in \cite{Ar1980} showed that there is a complete list of 35 graphs that are minor-minimal obstructions to embedding on the projective plane.
-However, the list of minor-minimal obstructions for embedding on the torus isn't completely known, and this list contains at least 17 thousand forbidden minors; see \cite{MyWo2018}.
+However, the list of minor-minimal obstructions for embedding on the torus is not completely known, and this list contains at least 17 thousand forbidden minors; see \cite{MyWo2018}.
 In addition, when restricting to Cartesian products of graphs, we see far more flexibility in toroidal embeddings than planar or projective planar embeddings with regards to (vertex) connectivity.
 If $G \boxempty H$ is planar or projective planar, then both $G$ and $H$ are each at most $2$-connected.
 This follows from the fact that $K_4 \boxempty P_2$ is both non-planar and non-projective planar, and any $3$-connected graph contains a $K_4$ minor; see Lemma \ref{lem:Tutte3connected}.
-However, in Section \ref{sec:constructing3conP2}, we provide infinite classes of $3$-connected and $4$-connected graphs $\{G_i\}$ such that each $G_i \boxempty P_2$ is toroidal.
+However, Example \ref{Example1} in Section \ref{sec:constructing3conP2} shows that there exist $G \boxempty P_2$ that are toroidal where $G$ is $4$-connected.
 Thus, even a partial classification of toroidal Cartesian products could be a far more complicated task than the planar and projective planar cases.